 Canadian Red Cross Emergency Child Care First Aid with CPR/AED Level B

-Emergency Child Care with AED/CPR Level B is a one-day course designed to introduce caregivers to injury prevention and the emergency treatment of life-threatening emergencies faced by children and infants.
+Get your Emergency Child Care (ECC) with AED/CPR Level B with the Red Crosses Top National Child Care First Aid Provider.
+ECC is a one-day course designed to introduce caregivers to injury prevention and the emergency treatment of life-threatening emergencies faced by children and infants.
 The course covers lifesaving first aid skills such as cardiopulmonary resuscitation (CPR and AED) for children, and babies, treatment of choking patients, major bleeding, respiratory emergencies, and a variety of medical emergencies such as poisoning.
 This course meets the first aid training requirements of Schedule C of the Child Care Licencing Regulation.

 What you will learn: